andreinocenti/laravel-file-s3-like/README.md

-# Laravel Package - Files to S3 Like Storage
+# Laravel Package - Files to S3 Like Cloud Storage

 This is a Laravel package that handles and make easy the upload, overwrite, delete, cdn purge of files and directories on AWS S3 like cloud storages.